 We do not charge a percentage, we charge for the work we do.
 You will be provided with details of our charges prior to or at the time of any settlement negotiations.

 6. What Is The Uplift Fee?

-In exchange for us paying for the running of your claim and bearing the entire risk of the claim, the law says that we can charge an additional “uplift” on our usual charges.
+In exchange for the running of a claim and bearing the risk that we may not get paid for the work we do, the law says that we can charge an additional “uplift”.

 7. How Long Does A Claim Take?

 Some claims are settled within 12 months, but most take about 18 months to resolve.